dashbird/site/content/blog/what-is-serverless-architecture.md

 Considering its name, **serverless architecture doesn’t mean that it runs its code without servers**.
 The name it has, _“serverless computing”_, is used only because the person or a company owning the system does not have to purchase or rent servers/virtual machines for the back-end code to be able to run.
 Simply put, serverless architecture is a way of building and running applications and services with no need, whatsoever, for infrastructure management.

-Your application will still be running on servers, but bare in mind that [AWS Lambda](https://aws.amazon.com/lambda/) or other hosts do all of the server management.
+Your application will still be running on servers, but bear in mind that [AWS Lambda](https://aws.amazon.com/lambda/) or other hosts do all of the server management.
 We conclude that the user no longer needs to scale, provision, and maintain servers to run his application, database or storage system.

 ## Why Should I Choose Serverless Architecture?